 These two locations are far apart but one thing connects them - the magical stones of Craigh na Dun.
 These standing stones, which transport Claire back in time, don’t actually exist.
 However, the location in which they were filmed in the series exists around the Kinloch Rannoch area.
 And, if you wish to re-enact your own travel back through time then head for the Clava Cairns on the outskirts of Inverness.
 These cairns and their standing stones are believed to have been the inspiration behind the stone circle which plays such a pivotal role in the books and show.

-Inverness and Highlands Small Group 2-Day Tour
+Inverness and The Highlands 2-Day Tour from Edinburgh

 4. Blackness Castle